 In that same Google Cloud survey, 87% of respondents agreed that honesty from business leaders regarding issues and barriers to sustainability made it possible to make more meaningful progress.
 And meaningful progress on sustainability means a more impactful purpose based marketing campaign.

-Examples of purpose-based ad excellence
+Examples of purpose-based marketing ad excellence

 Google – Environmental Insights Explorer